DukeUndergraduateML/datathon2019/README.md

 # The Final Product

 You will work in teams of up to four members.
-You must submit your submission (and only one submission per group) to https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FDATATHON2019 by the deadline.
+You must submit your submission (and only one submission per group) to https://cmt3.research.microsoft.com/DATATHON2019 by the deadline.
 Multiple submissions will be disqualified.

-1. Please submit early and often.
-2. Please assign one person in your group to be in charge of your submissions.
+1. Please assign one person in your group to be in charge of your submissions.
 Please make sure to keep track of your submission number in CMT.
-3. You must submit a report consisting of an abstract, data description, methodology, analysis section, and discussion.
+2. You must submit a report consisting of an introduction, data engineering section, analysis, findings, and conclusion.
-4. Your report may not be longer than 4 pages in length.
-You may have an optional appendix (maximum 2 pages), however, this may not be read by the reviewers.
+3. Your report may not be longer than 4 pages in length.
+You may have an optional appendix (maximum 2 pages), however, reviewers are not required to read this section.
-5. You must submit your code (in a .zip file) and it must be runnable in order to be considered for a submission.
+4. You must submit your code (in a .zip file) and it must be runnable in order to be considered for a submission.

 # Rubric